English to Persian video translator online | AI tool | HeyGen

 Scale the same workflow across multiple languages without rebuilding your process

-For YouTube creators and teams publishing regularly, the YouTube-focused workflow helps streamline caption publishing:
+For YouTube creators and teams publishing frequently, the YouTube-focused workflow helps streamline caption publishing:

 How to translate English video to Persian in 4 easy steps